 License, Collaboration and Other Revenue.
-License, collaboration and other revenue was \$49.6 million for the three months ended March 31, 2019 compared to \$45.9 million for the three months ended March 31, 2018.
-We recognized \$48.2 million in collaboration revenue for the three months ended March 31, 2019 from our cost sharing arrangement under the Otsuka collaboration agreement for the U.S., or the Otsuka U.S. Agreement, and the Otsuka collaboration agreement for certain territories outside the U.S., or the Otsuka International Agreement.
-We recognized \$45.7 million in collaboration revenue for the three months ended March 31, 2018 from our cost sharing arrangement under the Otsuka U.S. Agreement, which commenced in December 2016, the Otsuka International Agreement, which commenced in April 2017, and our collaboration agreement with MTPC, or the MTPC Agreement, for which the deliverables associated with the revenue recognition criteria, as required under ASC 606, were satisfied in the second quarter of 2018.
-The increase in revenue between the two periods was primarily attributable to an additional \$11.6 million of revenue recognized under both the Otsuka U.S. Agreement and Otsuka International Agreement, partially offset by a decrease of \$9.1 million of revenue recognized in connection with the MTPC Agreement.
-The remaining variance is primarily due to an increase in license revenue relating to our sublicense agreement with JT and Torii and includes license fees and royalties on net product sales of Riona in Japan.
-We expect our collaboration revenue to increase in future periods following an increase in the aggregate percentage of the current global development costs Otsuka funds from 52.5% to 80%, which is expected to occur in the second quarter of 2019.
+License, collaboration and other revenue was \$62.0 million for the three months ended September 30, 2019 compared to \$53.2 million for the three months ended September 30, 2018.
+We recognized \$59.9 million in collaboration revenue for the three months ended September 30, 2019 from our cost sharing arrangement under the Otsuka collaboration agreement for the U.S., or the Otsuka U.S. Agreement, the Otsuka collaboration agreement for certain territories outside the U.S., or the Otsuka International Agreement.
+We recognized \$53.1 million in collaboration revenue for the three months ended September 30, 2018 from our cost sharing arrangement under the Otsuka U.S. Agreement, which commenced in December 2016, and the Otsuka International Agreement, which commenced in April 2017.
+The increase in revenue between the two periods was primarily attributable to an additional \$6.8 million of revenue recognized under the Otsuka U.S. Agreement, primarily driven by \$15.5 million in additional funding due to an increase Otsuka's funding percentage of the global development costs from 52.5% to 80% in the second quarter of 2019, partially offset by a decrease in reimbursable expenses associated to the Otsuka collaboration agreements.
+The remaining increase is primarily due to license revenue relating to our sublicense agreement with JT and Torii and includes license fees and royalties on net product sales of Riona in Japan, as there were no comparable revenues in the third quarter of 2018.

 Cost of Goods Sold - Product.
-Cost of goods sold of \$22.2 million for the three months ended March 31, 2019 consists primarily of costs associated with the manufacturing of Auryxia and a \$14.6 million charge related to the fair-value inventory step-up from the application of purchase accounting.
+Cost of goods sold of \$29.2 million for the three months ended September 30, 2019 consists primarily of costs associated with the manufacturing of Auryxia and a \$18.0 million charge related to the fair-value inventory step-up from the application of purchase accounting.
+This increase as compared to the three months ended September 30, 2018 was due to costs associated with Auryxia, as there were no comparable costs in the second quarter of 2018.

 Cost of Goods Sold - Amortization of Intangibles.
 Amortization of intangibles relates to the acquired developed product rights for Auryxia.
 This intangible asset is being amortized over its estimated useful life of approximately 9 years using a straight-line method.
-Amortization of intangibles for the three months ended March 31, 2019 was \$9.1 million.
+Amortization of intangibles for the three months ended September 30, 2019 was \$9.1 million.
+This increase as compared to the three months ended September 30, 2018 was due to costs associated with Auryxia, as there were no comparable costs in the second quarter of 2018.

 Research and Development Expenses.
-Research and development expenses were \$82.4 million for the three months ended March 31, 2019, compared to \$61.4 million for the three months ended March 31, 2018, an increase of \$21.0 million.
+Research and development expenses were \$74.5 million for the three months ended September 30, 2019, compared to \$70.6 million for the three months ended September 30, 2018, an increase of \$3.9 million.
 The increase was primarily due to the following:

-(in millions)
+(in t millions)

+Other supporting clinical and preclinical activities and regulatory activities \$ 2.6

+Manufacture of drug substance and drug product 0.6

-PRO 2 TECT and INNO 2 VATE Phase 3 program \$ 11.5
+PRO 2 TECT and INNO 2 VATE Phase 3 program (6.3)

-Manufacture of drug substance and drug product 1.6

-Regulatory activities and other clinical and preclinical activities 0.4

-FO 2 RWARD-2 and TRILO 2 GY-2 studies 1 (0.1)

-Japan Phase 2 studies (8.0)

-Total increase related to the continued development of vadadustat ' 12.6
+Total decrease related to the continued development of vadadustat (3.1)

-Headcount, consulting and facilities 4.7
+Headcount, consulting and facilities 3.8

-Other research 2.6
+Other research 4.2

-Other 1.1
+Other (1.0)

-Total other decreases 8.4
+Total other increases 7.0

-Total net increase \$ 21.0
+Total net increase \$ 3.9